spotbugs/spotbugs-maven-plugin/README.md

 This product `site` contains a copy of an integration test result using spotbugs to show how it works.
 To update that, use the following instructions.

 * Execute `mvn -DtestSrc=remote -Prun-its clean install -D"invoker.parallelThreads=8"`
-* Then replace current `src/site/resources` entirely with any working example 'site' folder from there (Currently uses `basic-1`) and include the top files top level of the basic site folder `spotbugs.xml` and `spotbugsXml.xml`.
+* Then replace current `src/site/resources/examples` entirely with any working example 'site' folder (Currently uses `target/it/basic-1/target/site` and includes `spotbugs.xml` and `spotbugsXml.xml` from `target/it/basic-1/target`).
 * Commit results and submit a pull request to apply.

 ## Contributing ##